 - Birth certificates or green cards are not accepted

 If either person was previously married, the manner in which the last marriage ended and the exact date the marriage ended (month, day and year) are required.
 Copies of the death certificate, final decree of divorce, annulment or blood test are not required.
 You do not have to be a resident of Florida to apply.

 If either person is a Florida resident, a mandatory 3 day waiting period applies.
 The license’s “Effective Date” will be 3 calendar days after the “Issue Date”.
+Non Florida residents do not have a 3 day waiting period.
 The bridal party will not be able to marry until on, or after the “Effective Date”.
 The license will expire 60 days after the issue date.

 Requirements for Minors 16 or 17 years old (one or both applicants) (f.s.
 741.0405(1))

 - One of the forms of identification listed above;